Myths About VA Disability!

 Hiring an attorney/agent will slow down my claim.
 FALSE This one does not make much sense.
 However, we often hear from prospective clients that a friend told them an attorney would slow their case down.
 Once again, misinformation plays a massive role in this myth.
 If hiring an attorney slowed your case down, then why would we be doing this in the first place?
 We submit claims, file appeals, review and present evidence, represent Veterans at all three levels of hearings, and do so much more.
 Hiring an attorney can be more efficient.

 Deny, deny, deny until you die.
 FALSE, If this were true, then we probably would not be in business too long.
-While most Veterans do get rejected the first time they apply, it is still possible to get service-connected.
+While most veterans get rejected the first time they apply, it is still possible to get service-connected.
 We do a thorough review of all of your records to make sure you are eligible for benefits.
 We will only pursue valid claims.
 We receive favorable decisions on our clients regularly.

 The VA is out to get me.
 FALSE, I find it hard to believe that the employees are plotting against anyone.
-We work with several Regional Offices throughout the nation, and they are people just like you and I. Did you know a lot VA’s employees are Veterans?
+We work with several Regional Offices throughout the nation, and they are people just like you and I. Did you know a lot of VA’s employees are Veterans?
 These people have so much work that they don’t have the time to plot against individuals.
 Now, is the system flawed?
 Yes, but the VA is taking steps to improve the backlog and make the process better.

 Having a VA disability rating will affect my future employment options.
 FALES Many jobs require members to be in top physical condition (police, firefighters, first responders, federal agents, etc.).
-Some of these careers may even require the member to pass a physical fitness test or other medical screening.
+Some of these careers may require the member to pass a physical fitness test or other medical screening.
 In almost all of these cases, the underlying medical condition and your health and fitness will determine your ability to qualify for the job.
 The fact you have a VA disability rating generally won’t impact your ability to land the job.
 To counter this myth, a VA disability rating may give you additional Veterans Preference Points for federal employment (some states may have a similar program for state job applications).

 My illness/injury isn’t bad.
 There is no need to file a disability claim.
 FALES